replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/preflights.md

 * TCP port 10259 is available for the kube scheduler.
 * At least 4 GiB of memory is available.
 (Warn when less than 8GiB).
 * /var/lib/kubelet has at least 30GiB total space and is less than 80% full.
 (Warn when more than 60% full).
+* /var/lib/docker has at least 30GiB total space and is less than 80% full.
+(Warn when more than 60% full).
 * The server has at least 2 CPUs.
 (Warn when less than 4 CPUs).
 * The system clock is synchronized and the time zone is set to UTC.